5.9.3 Debtors' Delinquent Accounts

 • Court decisions

 1. The IRS, at large, is charged with preventing violations from occurring and initiating corrective actions within two workdays of becoming aware that a stay violation has occurred.
-When a IRS employee is unclear if a particular IRS action has resulted in a stay violation, whether the case is under FI or CIO control, the employee should immediately call CIO at the phone number provided on SERP.
+When an IRS caseworker is unclear if a particular IRS action has resulted in a stay violation, whether the case is under FI or CIO control, the caseworker should immediately call CIO at the phone number provided at SERP - Insolvency (Bankruptcy) Tools.

 2. CIO must resolve stay violations on cases assigned to CIO units.
 FI is responsible for correcting stay violations for cases in FI inventory.
 When CIO is notified of cases under the control of FI, CIO will alert the appropriate FI group by email, fax, or phone.